 Recommendation to upper division private instruction is made only if the student's proficiency as a performer bears promise of future artistic qualities as a soloist.
 It is at this level that the music major normally begins preparation for his/her senior recital.
-After successful completion of the upper-division jury, a student must be enrolled for a minimum of three semesters before being allowed to give the senior recital.
+After successful completion of the upper-division jury, undergraduate programs by location: The College a student must be enrolled for a minimum of three semesters before being allowed to give the senior recital.